-Whether it's browser hijackers grabbing your search page, or the latest ransomware encrypting all your files, every PC (and even your smartphone!) needs a sterling antivirus package to keep threats at bay.
+Whether it's browser hijackers grabbing your search page, or the latest ransomware encrypting all your files, every PC (and even your smartphone!) needs a sterling security package, the best antivirus around, to keep threats at bay.

 Don't rely on Microsoft's very own Windows Defender to keep you safe.
-Sure, it's free and easy to use, but independent tests show its protection rates regularly dip below 90%, compared to 99.x% for the leading competition.
+Sure, it's free and easy to use, but independent tests show its protection rates can be considerably lower than the leading competition.

 - Shopping for business or professionals?
 Then why not check out our listing of